 Changes in internal control over financial reporting.
-Our management, including the Chief Executive Officer and Chief Financial Officer, identified no change in our internal control over financial reporting that occurred during the three month period ended June 30, 2024, that has materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.
-However, we continually evaluate and seek to enhance our internal controls over financial report to make, or have recently made, certain enhancements designed to identify and mitigate events like the questioned activity by the former banker in East Texas previously discussed in this report.
+Our management, including the Chief Executive Officer and Chief Financial Officer, identified no change in our internal control over financial reporting that occurred during the three month period ended September 30, 2024, that has materially affected, or is reasonably likely to materially affect, our internal controls over financial reporting.
+However, we continually evaluate and seek to enhance our internal controls over financial reporting, and, in this regard, we have recently made certain enhancements designed to identify and mitigate events like the questioned activity by the former banker in East Texas previously discussed in this report.